-Kris and I visited 13 foreign countries this year.
-In order: Spain, Mexico, Belize, Guatemala, Canada, England, Ireland, Northern Ireland, Japan, back to Spain, Germany, Czech Republic, Austria, and Hungary.
-Our travels within the US [...]
+Kris and I visited 13 foreign countries in 2013.
+In order: Spain, Mexico, Belize, Guatemala, Canada, England, Ireland, Northern Ireland, Japan, back to Spain, Germany, Czech Republic, Austria, and Hungary. … Read more

 I can talk about this now, and I’ll start by saying Tom is a very good driver.
 And I am a very good navigator.
 I can read a map, have a good sense of direction, and am good at planning routes, scenic or otherwise.
 But things are different here in the UK and in the Republic of Ireland, and I’m not just talking about driving on the left.
 For both driver and passenger, I offer these true stories and tidbits of advice.

 The message read, “This site has been blocked as potentially politically controversial.
 If you think this message has appeared in error, please see your network administrator,” or something like that.
 Had I accidentally Googled my way into a terrorist site?
 No, as a matter of fact, I was trying to look up UNESCO World Heritage Sites in Ireland.
 I was in my room at Bewley’s Hotel in the Ballsbridge neighborhood of Dublin, a fairly nice place, the nicest place I’d been in for quite a while.

 The Cathedral at Coventry, England, once thought to be among the most beautiful in England, was destroyed by German bombs on November 14, 1940.
 Some of the 14th Century walls … Read more

 I’ve visited and lived in the Earl’s Court London neighborhood a lot over the past 40 years, and I keep going back.
 Maybe this once-Australian neighborhood has a boomerang effect. … Read more